jcmiller11/PSBS/README.md

 At the root of your project you will find a file called config.yaml containing configuration variables for your project

-- gist_id: the id of the gist the upload and run commands should use to store this project in
+- gist_id: the id of the gist the export and run commands can use to store this project in
 - engine: the url of the fork you are using, by default https://www.puzzlescript.net/
 - template: the name of your root template file, by default main.pssengine: https://auroriax.github.io/PuzzleScript/